10 Ways You Can Help Your Personal Injury Case

 Don’t talk to anyone except your lawyer about your case.
 That includes friends, coworkers, and even family, except your spouse.
 Insurance companies are good at finding ways to manipulate what you say and use it against you.
 If you discuss your case or injuries with someone, that person can later be subpoenaed by a defense lawyer and forced to testify about your conversations.
 We here at West Law Firm advise all of our clients to not discuss any aspect of their personal injury case with anyone but their lawyer (and spouse) until their case is resolved.

 2. Take Photos of the Scene and Your Injuries

-Photos can be extremely valuable to your personal injury case.
+Photos can be extremely valuable to your injury case.
 No matter what type of accident you may have been involved in, taking photos of the scene where the accident occurred, damaged property, and any bodily injuries you sustained can be helpful.
 At West Law Firm, we make sure there are ample photos to win your personal injury case.
 If needed, we will also hire accident reconstruction experts to help you get the best results possible.
 Injuries can also heal over time so be sure to take pictures of your injuries periodically even after your accident to help build your case.

 3. Go to All Doctor’s Appointments and Follow Doctor Recommendations